-Punjab State Diwali Bumper Lottery 2018: Result today, 1,2,3 prizes guaranteed
+Punjab State Diwali Bumper Lottery 2018: Where to check

 For Daily Alerts

-Amritsar, Nov 14: The Punjab State Diwali Bumper Lottery 2018 result will be declared today.
-The results once declared will be available on the official website.
+Amritsar, Nov 14: The Punjab State Diwali Bumper Lottery 2018 result will be out today.
+The results will be available on the official website.

-First time in the history of Punjab state lottery 1st, 2nd, and 3rd prizes are guaranteed in the sold tickets.

-The draw would be held on November 14 2018 today.
+The Punjab State Diwali Bumper Lottery 2018 result will be out today.
+The results will be available on the official website.

 The MRP of the bumper lottery is Rs 200+90 Rs Extra postal and packing charges.
 The first name is Diwali Bumper Lottery and another is Punjab state Diwali bumper lottery 2018.

-The result of Punjab State lottery Diwali bumper will declare on 14/11/2018.
-Once declared the results would be available on https://www.gandhibrotherslottery.com/punjab-state-lottery.
+The results are available on https://www.gandhibrotherslottery.com/punjab-state-lottery.